Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: Transition Couplings of Random Walks on Networks

-In order to address optimal transport of the full random walks $X$ and $Y$, we first extend the cost function $c$ to $\cX \times \cY$ by setting $\tilde{c}(x,y) = c(x_0,y_0)$.
-The standard optimal transport problem with cost $\tilde{c}$ seeks to minimize $\E c(\tilde{X}_0, \tilde{Y}_0)$ over the family $\Pi(X,Y)$ of all couplings of the Markov chains $X$ and $Y$.
-However, for most purposes, the family $\Pi(X,Y)$ is too large: in general, it will include couplings that are non-stationary, and not Markov of any order.
-Moreover, an optimal coupling will minimize the expected cost only at time zero, after which the processes $\tilde{X}$ and $\tilde{Y}$ may evolve independently (and potentially have a large realized cost).
-Restricting attention to stationary couplings addresses some of these issues \cite{o2020optimal, o2021estimation}, but it is natural to go further and consider only couplings $(\tilde{X}, \tilde{Y})$ that are themselves first order Markov chains, that is, couplings whose structure matches that of the constituent processes.
-Stationary couplings of stationary processes, also known as joinings, have been widely studied in the ergodic theory literature (see \cite{de2005introduction, glasner2003ergodic, ornstein1973application} and the references therein).
+In studying optimal transport of the random walks $X$ and $Y$ we make use of the single letter cost $\tilde{c}: \cX \times \cY \to \real$ defined by $\tilde{c}(x,y) = c(x_0,y_0)$.
+The standard optimal transport problem with the cost $\tilde{c}$ seeks to minimize $\E c(\tilde{X}_0, \tilde{Y}_0)$ over the family $\Pi(X,Y)$ of all couplings of the Markov chains $X$ and $Y$.
+However, for most purposes $\Pi(X,Y)$ is too large: in general, it will include couplings that are non-stationary, and not Markov of any order.
+Without further restrictions, an optimal coupling will minimize the expected cost only at time zero, after which the processes $\tilde{X}$ and $\tilde{Y}$ may evolve independently (and potentially have a large realized cost).
+Restricting attention to stationary couplings addresses some of these issues \citep{o2020optimal}.
+We note that stationary couplings of stationary processes, also known as joinings, have been widely studied in the ergodic theory literature (see \cite{de2005introduction, glasner2003ergodic, ornstein1973application} and the references therein).

-Unfortunately, even the family of first order Markov couplings presents some difficulties: there is no fast method for computing optimal couplings, and the optimal expected cost need not have the properties of a metric even when the cost $c$ does \cite{ellis1976thedj, ellis1978distances}.
-For these reasons, we restrict attention to the subfamily of transition couplings.
+When considering random walks $X$ and $Y$ on graphs, which are Markov chains, it is natural to consider couplings $(\tilde{X}, \tilde{Y})$ that are themselves Markov chains, so that the structure of the couplings matches that of the walks.
+Unfortunately, even the family of stationary first order Markov couplings presents some difficulties: there is no fast method for computing optimal couplings, and the optimal expected cost need not have the properties of a metric even when the cost $c$ does \citep{ellis1976thedj, ellis1978distances}.
+For these reasons, we restrict attention to the subfamily of transition couplings, which are defined below.

-\begin{defn} Let $X$ be a stationary $U$-valued Markov chain with transition kernel $\bP$, and let $Y$ be a stationary $V$-valued Markov chain with transition kernel $\bQ$.
-A stationary Markov chain $(\tilde{X},\tilde{Y})$ on the state space $U \times V$ is a {\em transition coupling} of $X$ and $Y$ if it is a coupling of $X$ and $Y$ and if it has a transition kernel $\bR$ such that for every $u,u' \in U$ and $v,v' \in V$,
+\begin{defn} Let $X$ be a stationary Markov chain with values in $U$ and transition kernel $\bP$, and let $Y$ be a stationary Markov chain with values in $V$ and transition kernel $\bQ$.
+A stationary Markov chain $(\tilde{X},\tilde{Y})$ with values in $U \times V$ is a {\em transition coupling} of $X$ and $Y$ if it is a coupling of $X$ and $Y$ and if it has a transition kernel $\bR$ such that for every $u_0,u_1 \in U$ and $v_0,v_1 \in V$,

-Let $\Pitc(X,Y)$ denote the set of all transition couplings of $X$ and $Y$. \end{defn}
+Let $\Pitc(X,Y)$ denote the set of all transition couplings of $X$ and $Y$.
+When (\ref{defn:TC}) holds, we will also say that $\bR$ is a transition coupling of $\bP$ and $\bQ$. \end{defn}